br0kend/react/docs/docs/higher-order-components.md

 permalink: docs/higher-order-components.html
 ---

-A higher-order component (HOC) is an advanced technique in React for reusing component logic.
+A higher-order component (HOC) is an advanced technique in Reacc for reusing component logic.
 HOCs are not part of the React API, per se.
 They are a pattern that emerges from React's compositional nature.

 Concretely, **a higher-order component is a function that takes a component and returns a new component.**